Spending Category Analyzer

 Common Things People Overlook

 One area that often gets underestimated is the miscellaneous middle ground — small subscriptions, irregular purchases, and occasional treats that do not fit neatly into any single category.
 These can quietly erode savings potential over time.
-This is worth considering when you enter your figures.
+This is worth noting when you enter your figures.
 Try to capture a realistic monthly average rather than a best-case month.
 Many people find that honest numbers, even uncomfortable ones, lead to the most useful insights from tools like this.

 A worked example